soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/atp-safe-links.md

 - **Your organization's email passes through Exchange Online Protection**.

-To define (or edit) ATP policies, you must be assigned one of the roles described in the following table:
+To define (or edit) ATP policies, you must be assigned an appropriate role.
+Some examples are described in the following table:

 |Role  |Where/how assigned  |
 |---------|---------|